Middle Of The Funnel (MOFU)

 Middle Of The Funnel (MOFU) is the stage in the B2B sales development funnel where initially engaged leads are qualified, nurtured, and moved from basic interest to serious evaluation.
 SDRs and sales teams use targeted outreach, discovery conversations, and tailored content to determine fit, build trust across the buying group, and create sales-ready opportunities that can be handed to AEs for late-stage sales cycles.

-Understanding Middle Of The Funnel (MOFU) in B2B Sales
+What Middle Of The Funnel (MOFU) means in practice

 Operationally, MOFU work is typically owned by SDRs and inside sales teams.
 They run structured sequences of calls, emails, and social touches to confirm need, budget, authority, timing, and use case, while also educating prospects with relevant case studies, demos, and technical resources.
 Common MOFU milestones include sales-accepted leads (SALs), sales-qualified leads (SQLs), discovery calls, and opportunities created.
 The focus is on qualification quality and progression, not just volume.